Hidden Cameras, Audio Bugs, and GPS Devices in Oklahoma: Is Someone Spying on You?

 Technology was not created to be detrimental to our lives.
 Yet it is often used for spying, harassment, blackmail, and stalking.
 Hidden cameras, audio bugs, and GPS devices are inexpensive and easy to install, hide, and access the information it records.
 It is a scary prospect.
 It sounds like the things that suspense movies and books are made from.
 So, what does Oklahoma law say about the use of these devices to monitor another person?

 Hidden Camera Use in Oklahoma

 Oklahoma law is very strict regarding the use of hidden cameras to monitor another person without a warrant.
 Known as the “Peeping Tom” law, this law absolutely prohibits the use of hidden cameras to secretly watch or spy on another person where the person has a reasonable expectation of privacy, such as a bathroom, bedroom, or dressing room.
-However, it is legal to have a hidden security camera to monitor your own property, provided it is not being used to purposefully look into the window of a neighbor.
+However, it’s legal to have a hidden security camera to monitor your own property, provided it’s not being used to purposefully look into the window of a neighbor.

 Public places such as parks and restaurants are not given the same consideration of privacy unless the videoing is done for lewd or illegitimate purposes by the person using the camera.
 This also includes attempting to record private areas of a person without that person’s consent.
 While both of the aforementioned circumstances are considered misdemeanors by Oklahoma law, there are instances where the use of video cameras are felony offenses as well.

 If the hidden camera also records audio, it can be a criminal and civil violation of the law due to the states one-party consent laws.